The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 A "split" bird visually appears normal but carries one copy of a recessive mutation gene.
 When paired with another split or a visual mutation bird, they can produce mutation offspring.
 The calculator shows all splits in the predicted offspring with their exact probability.

-Euwing, Greywing, and Misty are autosomal dominant incomplete mutations documented in Fischer's Lovebird (Agapornis fischeri) and related eye-ring Agapornis species.
+Euwing and Misty are autosomal dominant incomplete mutations, and Greywing is sex-linked dominant (OGVZW).
+They are dominant mutations documented in Fischer's Lovebird (Agapornis fischeri) and related eye-ring Agapornis species.
 Unlike recessive mutations that require two copies to show, a single copy of any of these mutations already produces a visible change in the bird's plumage.
 This is the Single Factor (SF) form.
 A bird inheriting two copies shows a more pronounced version called the Double Factor (DF) form.
 Euwing enhances the dark wing markings (SF = stronger wing pattern, DF = near-solid dark wings).
 Greywing softens the wing melanin to a grey wash (SF = soft grey wing pattern, DF = deeper grey).
 Misty produces a frosted or veiled feather texture.
 All three are fully supported in this calculator.
 Select them from the Dominant group in the mutation dropdown and set each bird as Normal, SF, or DF.
 See mutation records for Euwing, Greywing, and Misty on MutaBase ↗.

 SF stands for Single Factor, meaning the bird has one copy of the dominant gene.
 DF stands for Double Factor, meaning the bird has two copies.
 For autosomal dominant incomplete mutations, SF birds visually show the mutation but in a lighter or milder form than DF birds.
 The four key pairing outcomes are: Normal × SF = 50% SF + 50% Normal; Normal × DF = 100% SF; SF × SF = 25% DF + 50% SF + 25% Normal; DF × SF = 50% DF + 50% SF.
 This calculator shows all four correctly with exact percentages.
 To check a specific pairing, select the mutation from the Dominant group, set each parent as Normal, SF, or DF, and read the instant results.

 In this calculator, Opaline, Pallid, and Cinnamon are marked as sex-linked recessive (SL).
 For sex-linked mutations, females cannot be splits, they either show the mutation visually or don't carry it at all.
+Males can carry the gene without showing it, so a normal-looking cock can still be split.
 The calculator automatically separates male and female offspring predictions for SL traits.
-Dominant mutations like Euwing, Greywing, and Misty are not sex-linked, they affect males and females equally and produce the same SF/DF ratios regardless of the chick's sex.
+Euwing and Misty are autosomal incomplete dominant, they affect cocks and hens equally and produce the same SF/DF ratios regardless of the chick's sex.
+Greywing is the exception, it is sex-linked incomplete dominant, so its outcomes differ between sons and daughters.
 For a complete breakdown of Opaline inheritance and all five pairing outcomes, see the Opaline genetics guide →.

 Yes.
 Each parent can carry up to 6 mutation traits simultaneously.
 The engine correctly handles combined mutations, for example an Aqua B2 Yellow Face Opaline bird paired with a Parblue Ino will show all possible offspring combinations including doubles and triples.